🌱 Björn Ekström

-I am Lecturer at the Swedish School of Library and Information Science, University of Borås, Sweden.
-I write about how people seek, share, organise, produce or otherwise deal with information – often in relation to environmental matters, novel technologies and/or scholarly work.
-I have an interest in sociomaterial practice theory and tend to work with qualitative and digital methods.
+I am a Lecturer at the Swedish School of Library and Information Science, University of Borås, Sweden.
+I write about how people seek, share, organise, produce or otherwise deal with information in relation to environmental matters, novel technologies and/or scholarly work.
+I have an interest in posthumanist and sociomaterial practice theory, and work with qualitative and digital methods.
 I mainly teach courses related to information search and knowledge organisation.

 Selected publications